This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

-If you live in Oklahoma and have a child diagnosed with cerebral palsy, an experienced Oklahoma cerebral palsy lawyer may be able to assist you.
-Oklahoma cerebral palsy lawyers are familiar with state and federal laws that govern medical malpractice cases, disability rights, and discrimination.
+Call an experienced Oklahoma cerebral palsy lawyer if you have a child diagnosed with cerebral palsy.
+Cerebral palsy and birth injury lawyers know state and federal laws governing medical malpractice cases, disability rights, and discrimination.
 They can help you file, navigate the legal system, and get a good outcome for your child.

-When to Hire an Oklahoma Cerebral Palsy Lawyer
+Do I Need an Oklahoma Cerebral Palsy Lawyer?

-You may need to file a lawsuit to get both justice and the damages your child is entitled to, and that will provide for ongoing care, treatment, and therapy for years to come, expenses that can amount to millions of dollars over decades.
+You may need to file a lawsuit to get both justice and the damages your child is entitled to if you believe negligence caused their cerebral palsy.
+Damages from a lawsuit will provide for ongoing care, treatment, and therapy for years to come, expenses that can amount to millions of dollars over decades.

 Don’t consider filing a medical malpractice case alone and without the experience of a qualified attorney.